Why Craving Change®?

 Online training and turnkey resources.

 Health care professionals, organizations, the media and the weight loss industry tend to emphasize what, when and how much to eat.
-However, the Craving Change approach has redefined healthier eating expertise by focusing on the more important question of why we eat the way we do.
+However, the Craving Change approach has redefined healthier eating expertise by focusing on the more important question of WHY we eat the way we do.
 Most of us know that eating an apple is healthier than eating chocolate cake, so why do we often choose the cake despite our best intentions?

 The content of the program is organized into four key components:

-- Identify their personal triggers for problematic eating
+- Identify personal triggers for problematic eating

 - Learn to respond to their triggers differently